teddexter0/myModernMonopoly/README.md

 ### Copyright

 ```
-Copyright © 2025 [Your Name/Company Name].
-All Rights Reserved.
+Copyright © 2025 Sande Ted Dexter
 Capital Wars 2050™ and all associated trademarks, logos, and game
-assets are the exclusive property of [Your Company Name].
+assets are the exclusive property of Sande Ted Dexter
 ```

 ### Proprietary Software License